huguesrichard/Allopipe/README.md

 ### VEP annotation <a name="vep"></a>

-AlloPipe input files must be variant-annotated files.\
+AlloPipe input file(s) must be VEP-annotated .VCF files.\
-*We tailored the AlloPipe code based on the VEP annotation architecture, but any other annotation tool could be used after code adjustments.*
+*We designed and tested the AlloPipe code based on the VEP annotation architecture, but any other annotation tool could be used after code adjustments.*

 Run the following command to annotate you VCF file(s) with VEP.\
 **All specified options are mandatory, with the exception of the assembly if you only downloaded one cache file.**

-		vep --fork 4 --cache --assembly <GRChXX> --offline --af_gnomade -i <PATH-TO-FILE-TO-ANNOTATE/FILE-TO-ANNOTATE>.vcf -o <PATH-TO-ANNOTATED-FILE/ANNOTATED-FILE>.vcf --vcf
+		vep --fork 4 --cache --assembly <GRChXX> --offline --af_gnomade -i <PATH-TO-FILE-TO-ANNOTATE/FILE-TO-ANNOTATE>.vcf -o <PATH-TO-ANNOTATED-FILE/ANNOTATED-FILE>.vcf --coding_only --pick_allele --use_given_ref --vcf

 Where:\
 ```<GRChXX>``` is the version of the genome used to align the sequences.\
 ```<PATH-TO-FILE-TO-ANNOTATE/FILE-TO-ANNOTATE>.vcf``` is the path to your file to annotate.\
 ```<PATH-TO-ANNOTATED-FILE/ANNOTATED-FILE>``` is the path to the directory and the name of the ouput annotated file.\

-This command line works for individual VCF as well as multi-VCF.
+This command line works for individual .VCF files or multi-VCF files, whether compressed (.gvcf) or not (.vcf).
-Run this command for every file you want to input in AlloPipe: for individual VCF you will need to run the command twice (once for the donor's VCF and once for the recipient's VCF)
+Run this command for every file you want to input in AlloPipe.

-**Once the VEP annotation of your file(s) is complete, you are now ready to launch your first AlloPipe run !**
+**Once the VEP annotation of your file(s) is(are) complete, you are now ready to launch your first AlloPipe run!**

 ---